nicolasdb/skill-tree-journey/README.md

 This is such a creative idea - combining Donkey Kong's vertical climbing with project management! _excited whirring noises_

 ## About this project
-Traditional learning resources often don't align with individual needs and learning paths.
-While there are countless tutorials and courses available, they rarely match the learner's specific context, prior knowledge, and goals.
+Traditional learning resources are often not tailored to individual needs and learning paths.
+While there are a variety of tutorials and courses available, they are rarely a perfect fit for the learner's specific context, current knowledge, and goals.
-This project explores a more personalized approach to learning:
+My project explores a more personalized approach to learning:

-1. Using AI as a friendly learning companion
+- AI is used as a learning companion.
-2. Creating customized learning paths based on your goals
+- It proposes the creation of personalized learning paths based on goals and specific context.
-3. Making the learning process fun with game-inspired elements
+- It also aims to make the learning process more autonomous through storytelling and game-inspired mechanics.

 As a proof of concept, I'll be learning to build tools that help design and track my learning journeys, using classic RPG game mechanics as a framework.
 Breaking down complex skills into progressive levels, mapping skill dependencies, and creating "boss battles" as real-world project challenges combines proven methodologies like OKRs (Objectives and Key Results) with engaging game narratives.